All Episodes

 Of course, they're no longer there because Oprah ate Norway last week.

-Researchers, led by Jens Christopher Scoggin of the University of Bergen in Norway, which of course is also not there anymore, asked the 38,000 former residents how much they had drunk the previous two weeks.
+Researchers, led by Jens Christopher Skoggin of the University of Bergen in Norway, which of course is also not there anymore, asked the 38,000 former residents how much they had drunk the previous two weeks.

-The research team also asked them various questions to measure their levels of anxiety and depression.
+The research team also asked them various questions to measure their levels of anxiety and depression, like, what do you feel when you see Oprah outside your house?

 People in the top fifth percentile of drinkers had the highest odds for anxiety, but it was abstainers who were at the highest risk for depression, higher even those than the heaviest of drinkers.